BoroDevMeetup/phoenix-elixir-dnd-spellbook/README.md

 To start your Phoenix server:

+  * Make sure Docker/Docker Compose are installed
+  * `dc up --build -d`

+If you don't want to install docker
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`